 As part of our Better Planet 2050 Targets, we set an ambitious target of 25% of management positions to be held by women by 2024.
 We successfully reached this target with 25.1% of management positions held by women at the end of 2023.
 The Board is committed to ensuring that gender diversity continues to be a focus on its Board and senior management agendas and to increasing the representation of women within senior management roles.
-At Board level, female representation is currently 45% and therefore in excess of both the FCA Listing Rules target and the FTSE Women's Leader target of 40% representation of our Group Executive Committee is 33% at the year end.
+At Board level, female representation is currently 45% and therefore in excess of both the FCA Listing Rules target and the FTSE Women's Leader target of 40% representation in relation to gender diversity.
+In addition, the female representation of our Group Executive Committee is 33% at the year end.
 We also continue to be compliant with the FCA Listing Rule requirement to have at least one senior board position held by a woman, with Kaisa Hietala in the position of Senior Independent Director.
 You can read more about diversity at Smurfit Kappa in our Corporate Governance Statement and our People section on page 123 and 96 to 109.